Opening the Shell

 5. The High Cost of Shame

-Pressuring or shaming a shy student is not just ineffective; it is damaging.
+Pressuring or shaming a shy student is damaging.
+Phrases like "Cat got your tongue?" create a lasting urge to hide.
 We must never mistake silence for stubbornness or rebellion.

 Comments